Facebook to label all rule-breaking posts – even Trump’s

+“If every post that mentions voting links, people will start ignoring those links.
+If they’re targeted to posts that say things like ‘Police will be checking warrants and unpaid traffic tickets at polls’ — a classic voter suppression disinfo tactic — and clearly mark posts as disinfo, they might be useful,” he said.

+But Zuckerman noted that Facebook “has a history of trying hard not to alienate right-leaning users, and given how tightly President Trump has aligned himself with voter-suppressing misinfo, it seems likely that Facebook will err on the side of non-intrusive and ignorable labels, which would minimize impact of the campaign.”

-SAN FRANCISCO (AP) — Shares of Facebook and Twitter dropped sharply Friday after the the giant company behind brands such as Ben & Jerry’s ice cream and Dove soap said it will halt U.S. advertising on Facebook, Twitter and Instagram through at least the end of the year.
+Earlier in the day, shares of Facebook and Twitter dropped sharply after consumer-product maker Unilever announced a new ad boycott on Facebook, Twitter and Instagram through at least the end of the year.

-That European consumer-product maker, Unilever, said it took the move to protest the amount of hate speech online.
+The European company said it took the move to protest the amount of hate speech online.
 Unilever said the polarized atmosphere in the United States ahead of November’s presidential election placed responsibility on brands to act.

-Shares of both Facebook and Twitter fell roughly 7% following Unilever’s announcement.
+In addition to the decline in Facebook shares, Twitter ended the day more than 7% lower.

 “We have decided that starting now through at least the end of the year, we will not run brand advertising in social media newsfeed platforms Facebook, Instagram and Twitter in the U.S.,” Unilever said.
 “Continuing to advertise on these platforms at this time would not add value to people and society.”